 If you have migrated to Google Analytics 4 (GA4) but still use Universal Analytics (UA), you may have noticed that the number of users and sessions in both properties don’t match.
 This is due to the difference in data models and how each property defines its metrics.

 For users, UA counts the number of users based on cookies and client ID (1 ID represents 1 user or 1 device).
 For example, if a person enters your website three times but across different devices, the number of users reporting to UA will be three.
 On the other hand, the number of users displayed on GA4 will be one since it’s calculated based on User ID which is data from Logging in Google Account.
 Thus, the GA4 model is trying to capture data more accurately and on point

 For sessions, both UA and GA4 have similarities in counting sessions but are also different in some aspects.
 Both initiate counting when users enter the website page and consider the session ends by default after 30 minutes of inactivity.
 GA4 automatically generates both session ID and session number when the session starts

 What’s different is that GA4 won’t create new sessions if the campaign source changes during sessions or the sessions cross a day boundary (at midnight), while the UA session covers all these circumstances.
 This may result in a lower session count in GA4.

 3. Data retention

-Data retention period is one of the big differences since in GA4 you can store event data for a maximum of 14 months, with age, gender, and interest data having a limit of 2 months.
-This is unlike UA where event data can be retained indefinitely.
+The data retention period is one of the big differences since in Google Analytics 4 (GA4) you can store event data for a maximum of 14 months, with age, gender, and interest data having a limit of 2 months.
+This is unlike Universal Analytics (UA) where event data can be retained indefinitely.

 However, it’s worth noting that the data retention policy only applies if you want to create in-depth reporting from the exploration feature in GA4.
 Other than that, you are still able to view the report beyond the 14-month periods on standard reporting.